10 Things to Do in Montreal in May

 Discover the best pastas and win a trip to the Pasta Fest

-Every year there are fun competitions, one of the most famous of which offers a prize draw for a paid trip to Rome, but please note that only those who visit at least three of the twenty restaurants at the fair are eligible to participate.
+Every year there are fun competitions, one of the most famous of which offers a prize draw for a paid trip to Rome, but please note that only those who visit at least three of the twenty restaurants at the fair are eligible to enter.
 In addition, at the end of the festival there is a vote at the end of the festival to find out which was the best pasta place by judges brought in from Italy.

 Details of interest: Admission is free and restaurant stalls offer pasta dishes ranging from €12 to €27, depending on what you want to try.